Canada sends delegation to China to press for release of citizens

 Both she and the company have denied the U.S. charges.

-Reporting by Steve Scherer; Editing by David Gregorio
+Reporting by Steve Scherer; Editing by David Gregorio and Bill Berkrot